mdn/content/files/en-us/web/css/fill-opacity/index.md

 {{EmbedLiveSample("Defining the fill opacity of SVG elements", "300", "360")}}

 Only two elements are fully opaque: the first rectangle and the line.
 The first rectangle is not matched by any of the selectors, therefore no CSS is applied and the `fill` is fully opaque.
 The `line` is matched, with `fill-opacity: 10%` set.
-However, the line has no `fill` paint operation— rather, only the `stroke` is visible—therefore the declaration has no effect.
+However, the line has no `fill` paint operation — only the `stroke` is visible — therefore the declaration has no effect.

 ## Specifications